GAME RESULTGame Result

 Gradually getting used to the opponent's speed and intensity, Tokyo found a "new" clue to their attack centered around Asano.
 In the 21st minute, after stealing the ball on the left side, Naruoka dribbled past two players and charged towards the goal, deeply penetrating the defense before passing to the free TUTO in the center.
 However, his left-footed shot missed wide to the right.
 In the following 26th minute, a beautiful pass from Asano found Yukihiko SATO on the right side.
 Yukihiko launched an attack and sprinted forward, breaking through vertically and delivering an exquisite cross to the waiting Kamiya on the far side.
 However, Kamiya's volley shot missed the target.

-Endure Kobe's fierce attack with all your might
+Endure Kobe's fierce attack with one's body

 As instructed by Coach Okuma, Tokyo gradually increased the number of chances with Asano at the center.
 However, as usual, Jang Hyun Soo was unable to create a foundation in the front line, and couldn't bring out the strengths of TUTO, Tokyo's biggest weapon.